 There is currently a focus in the media that the budget on 3 March 2021 will look to raise taxes in certain areas, adding to the importance to utilise all current allowances and reliefs available.

 There has been much debate as to whether Capital Gains Tax will increase, following a report from the Office of Tax Simplification (OTS) in November 2020.
 It has also been speculated that the Chancellor is considering raising Corporation Tax, to claw back the spending on support provided during the Covid-19 pandemic.
 A 1% rise in Corporation Tax could generate circa £3bn a year but may face political backlash from MPs looking to attract and retain business following Brexit.

-It is crucial that these reviews are undertaken as soon as possible, as you will need time to consider all the options, as many of the allowances and reliefs cannot be applied retrospectively after 5 April 2020.
+It is crucial that year-end tax planning reviews are undertaken as soon as possible, as you will need time to consider all options available, as many of the allowances and reliefs cannot be applied retrospectively after 5 April 2021.